 Napy is a founding member and president of AVBRG, a business networking group in the Antelope Valley, CA. He attends weekly meetings and other networking events from local chambers of commerce.

-Napy is also working with the nonprofit organization Music and Kids to help bring teaching, learning, and funding the language of music to children of the middle and high school generation.
+Music and Kids helps bring teaching, learning, and funding the language of music to children of the middle and high school generation.
 Please make a tax deductible donation today to Music and Kids, a California Nonprofit Corporation 501(c)(3).
 Thank you for your support!